 Any time you involve a private business, you are inevitably bringing in an extra element of risk.
 That element may be small, but it still definitely exists.
 Make sure you carry out extensive research into both the laws in your state, and the company you will be entrusting with the structured settlement transfer, or when you are doing an outright sale of annuities.

-Analyzing JG Wentworth (JGW) and Triangle Capital Corporation . - The Cerbat Gem
+Analyzing JG Wentworth (JGW) and SLM Corporation (SLM) - The Ledger Gazette

 Many, if not all of the links on this website are affiliate links which means that we will be compensated if you choose to buy at some point in the near future.
 Please accept our sincere thanks for your support.